David Hudnall

 • Systems for repairs, relines, rebases

-4. Understand Vendors and Supply Chain
+4. Understand Vendors and the Dental Materials Supply Chain

 5. Design the Lab for Maximum Space Utilization